Skip to main content

 6 kid-friendly barbecue ideas that are way healthier and tastier than hot dogs

-Here are our favorite barbecue recipes for the kiddos
+Here are our favorite barbecue recipes for the kids

-Looking for kid-friendly barbecue ideas?
 It’s no secret that (most) kids love hot dogs, but if you’re catering to a mixed group of kids and adults, you probably don’t want to limit your barbecue menu to those yummy-yet-mysterious meat cylinders.
-As tasty as they might be, hot dogs aren’t exactly the healthiest item you could eat.
+As tasty as they might be, it’s nice to swap the hot dogs for something else every once and a while.
 And while easy and stress-free to prepare, they’re not exactly impressive to either your taste buds or your guests.
 So, instead of the hot dogs, throw something on the grill that’s healthy, delicious, and fun for everyone.

 Here are six kid-friendly grill ideas that are sure to please.

-Grilled Flatbreads: Choose your favorite toppings
+Grilled flatbreads: Choose your favorite toppings

 Who doesn’t love pizza?
-While flatbreads aren’t precisely pizza, they are a pretty good stand-in, and one that both adults and kids can get behind.
+While flatbreads aren’t precisely pizza, they are a pretty good stand-in and one that both adults and kids can get behind.
 Let the kids help build their own flatbreads and then top the adults’ versions with something a little more upscale.
 You can use pre-made flatbreads if you’re not in the mood to cook up your own dough.
 They’ll cook quickly on the grill and you won’t even need to preheat the oven.

 We like this grilled pesto chicken flatbread recipe for the adults, but you can offer the kids other, more traditional pizza toppings, such as marinara, mozzarella, pepperoni, and more.